CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 {{%notice note%}}

-If you attempttry to configure a routing protocol that has not been started,
-`vtysh` silently ignores those commands.
+If you attempt to configure a routing protocol that has not been started, `vtysh` silently ignores those commands.

 {{%/notice%}}

-Alternately, iIf you do not want to use a modal CLI to configure FRRouting, you can use a suite of [Cumulus Linux-specific commands](/version/cumulus-linux-37740/Layer-3/Configuring-FRRouting/Comparing-NCLU-and-vtysh-Commands) instead.
+Alternately, if you do not want to use a modal CLI to configure FRRouting, you can use a suite of [Cumulus Linux-specific commands](/version/cumulus-linux-377/Layer-3/Configuring-FRRouting/Comparing-NCLU-and-vtysh-Commands) instead.

 ## <span>Reload the FRRouting Configuration</span>